 Justin and I stayed only one night in Agra and, in hindsight, I wish we had spent a bit more time there.
-Beyond the Taj Mahal, we stopped at Sheroes Hangout, an absolutely amazing café that provides employment and training to victims of acid attacks; the Agra Fort, which is arguably just as stunning as the Taj; and a rooftop bar directly overlooking the South Gate.
+We went from the Taj Mahal to Agra, stopping at Sheroes Hangout, an absolutely amazing café that provides employment and training to victims of acid attacks; the Agra Fort, which is arguably just as stunning as the Taj; and a rooftop bar directly overlooking the South Gate.
 I’ll never forget having a cold Kingfisher beer, laughing at the monkeys playing on the rooftop with us, and gazing at one of the Wonders of the World!

 If you’re interested in spending a night or two in Agra, consider staying at:

 - Crystal Court Homestay: For a budget friendly accommodation, consider this homestay within a short walk to the east gate of the Taj.
 You can expect friendly and kind service and super clean, cozy rooms!

 - Aman Homestay: Again, another affordable homestay, which can be a wonderful way to get to know a sweet local family, while still feeling more like a hotel.
 The Aman offers fresh home-cooked meals, a rooftop patio with a view of the Taj, and comfy beds.